tuguzD/obsidian-plug-in-pack/README.md

   - also supports [`Git`](https://git-scm.com) VCS history (using the next plugin below)
 - [Git](https://github.com/Vinzent03/obsidian-git) – store remote copy of your vault in a `GitHub` repository, which also allows sync between different devices
   - should be disabled on mobile devices, use separate [`Git Sync`](https://github.com/ViscousPot/GitSync) app instead

+## Note editing
+- [Linter](https://github.com/platers/obsidian-linter) – fix format/style of any notes' content with a set of configurable [rules](https://platers.github.io/obsidian-linter/settings/general-settings), pre-defined or [custom](https://platers.github.io/obsidian-linter/settings/custom-rules)
+- [Editing Toolbar](https://github.com/PKM-er/obsidian-editing-toolbar) – display a set of commands to quickly format/style text selections using [Markdown](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax)
+- [Smart Typography](https://github.com/mgmeyers/obsidian-smart-typography) – convert sets of characters into a single ones, that are useful for text typography
+- [Various Complements](https://github.com/tadashi-aikawa/obsidian-various-complements-plugin) – auto-complete words (like in IDEs) from vault contents and/or custom dictionaries
+- [Typewriter Mode](https://github.com/davisriedel/obsidian-typewriter-mode) – enable typewriter scrolling, so that current line (cursor) stays at fixed position of a view
+- [Icon Shortcodes](https://github.com/aidenlx/obsidian-icon-shortcodes) – insert emojis/icons (in-app/custom) with fuzzy-searched shortcodes (`:open_book:` → `📖`)
+- [Image Converter](https://github.com/xryul/obsidian-image-converter) – convert/compress new images, resize/align and crop/rotate/flip images used in notes
+- [Note Refactor](https://github.com/lynchjames/note-refactor-obsidian) – split any chosen note, or extract selected part of a note into a new/existing one
+- [Waypoint](https://github.com/IdreesInc/Waypoint) – automatically generate (add/update) tables of contents (link folder note with the regular ones)
+- [Media Notes](https://github.com/jemstelos/obsidian-media-notes) – easily pin a video to the note, control its playback and insert configurable timestamps

 ## Simplify *Markdown [formatting](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax)*